AntonAleksandrov13/antonaleksandrov13.github.io/_posts/2024-12-25-setting-up-home-cluster.md

 ```
 If we re-run this playbook, you will see that some steps are skipped because of `when` statements validating `eth0_status.stdout in ["disconnected", "connecting"]`.

-Also, we don't want to hardcode too much information in variables files, so let's grap MAC address and save it for the future use.
+Also, we don't want to hardcode too much information in a variable file, so let's grap MAC address and save it for future use.

 ```yaml
     - name: Extract the MAC address of eth0